Hire a Dedicated Lawyer Who Specializes In Misdemeanors

 Your court appearance begins with an arraignment, and the clerk provides you with documents that detail your legal rights, including the right to an attorney.
 During the arraignment, the judge asks if you have read the documents and understand your rights, and ask whether you need an appointed public defender.
 The judge informs you of the charges and potential sentencing if convicted.

-You then plead guilty or not guilty, or request an extension to consult with your lawyer.
+You then plead guilty or not guilty or request an extension to consult with your lawyer.
 If you plead guilty, you admit you committed the crime and the case moves on to sentencing.
-If you plead not guilty, the case proceeds towards a trial.
+If you plead not guilty, the case proceeds to a trial.

 Step 3: Plea Bargain